 Medical Editor: John P. Cunha, DO, FACOEP

-Alocril (nedocromil) ophthalmic solution is used to treat ocular (eye) symptoms of allergic conditions, such as inflammation, itching, watering, and burning.
-It is a mast cell stabilizer, which is an anti-allergic medication.
-Common side effects include burning/stinging/irritation of the eye, headache, stuffy/runny nose, bad taste in the mouth, and increased sensitivity to light.
+Alocril (nedocromil) ophthalmic solution is a mast cell stabilizer, which is an anti-allergic medication, used to treat ocular (eye) symptoms of allergic conditions, such as inflammation, itching, watering, and burning.
+Common side effects of Alocril include:

 The recommended dosage is one or two drops in each eye twice a day.
 Alocril ophthalmic solution should be used at regular intervals.
 Do not use other eye medications during treatment with Alocril ophthalmic without first talking to your doctor.
 Other drugs may also interact with Alocril.
 Tell your doctor all medications and supplements you use.
 Alocril should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.